hexbatch/apple-core/v1/docs/core/actions.md

 Actions can be registered that run javascript functions.

-Scripts that are run, are not able to access the api, so the passed in values is the object copy of the thing only, and can be altered by the script without api changing.

-Scripts can change the local and global settings for themselves.

 Actions can run on boundary set on the attribute, cron times make it run, entering or exiting areas: see location_entering, location_leaving.